 Economic Development Advisory Board Meets first Wednesday of the month at 5:30 p.m.
 This board serves in an advisory capacity in matters pertaining to economic development in the City.
 Responsibilities may include: cooperating with other governmental agencies and civic groups in the advancement of economic development; recommending policies, procedures and philosophies on economic development; advising on the development of long-range economic development planning; and aiding in coordinating economic development programs with the programs of other governmental agencies and voluntary organizations.

-Education Advisory Board Meets first Tuesday of the month at 6:00 p.m.
-This 10-member board serves in an advisory capacity in matters pertaining to education.
+Education Advisory Board Meets first Tuesday of the first full week of the month at 6:00 p.m.
+This 11-member board serves in an advisory capacity in matters pertaining to education.
 Responsibilities may include: participating in an information exchange via school newsletters and principals' offices with the administration of each City school; coordinating the activities of the City with those activities of local schools, colleges and universities in order to promote educational opportunities for residents of the City; developing recommendations regarding programs that may be created by the School Board of Broward County to enhance educational opportunities in the City; identifying and attracting state and federal programs and grants in direct support of City schools; and promoting the public image of City schools.

 Historical Commission Meets second Monday of the month at 4:00 p.m.
 This commission collects, arranges, records and preserves historical material and data, including books, pamphlets, maps, charts, manuscripts, family histories, U.S. census records, papers and other objects and material illustrative of and relating to the history of the City.
 In addition, the commission procures and preserves narratives of early residents, and collects material of every description relative to the history and schools and churches in Sunrise.

-Leisure Services Advisory Board Meets first Monday of the month at 6:00 p.m.
+Leisure Services Advisory Board Meets first Monday of the first full week of the month at 6:00 p.m.
 This board serves in an advisory capacity in matters pertaining to parks and recreation.
 Responsibilities may include: recommending policies, procedures and philosophies on recreation services; advising on concerns and priorities of development of recreation areas, facilities, programs and services; advising on the development of long-range capital improvements; evaluating the effectiveness of parks and recreation facilities; and helping communicate the policies and functions of the Leisure Services Department to the public.